Write Powerful Music with Ease

 - Traditional music theory tools that no longer describe the reality of most music being written today.

-- Teachers from all camps who constantly imply—and sometimes outright say— “Musical magic is for the greats and masters, not for us mere mortals.”
+- Teachers who constantly imply—and sometimes outright say— “Musical magic is for geniuses and greats, not for us mere mortals.”

 And so, you were left with a dubious and fragmentary book of musical spells and an incomplete understanding of how to use them.

 You are not struggling because you lack talent.
 All the tools and spells you need exist.
-Though they take incremental training, none of them are hard.
-Anyone can use them.
+Though they take training, none of them are hard.

 These tools are not just for elite-level composers.
-You, too, can learn the secrets and tricks that power the music of John Williams, Rachel Portman, Eric Whitacre, Jacob Collier, David Maslanka, Jennifer Higdon, and others . . .
+Anyone — including you — can learn the tricks behind the music of John Williams, Rachel Portman, Eric Whitacre, Jacob Collier, David Maslanka, Jennifer Higdon, and others.

 You are not consigned to write mediocre music that no one cares about.
-You can weave the same kind of magic for audiences that your favorite living composers created for you.
+You can weave the same kind of magic as your favorite living composers.